 What is it?

-Fix Builder can build .REG files for Windows 8 or 7 or Vista or XP.
+Fix Builder can build .REG files for Windows 8.1 or 8 or 7 or Vista or XP.

 The registry fix created works like the CPL and Cheese and MarkC fixes, but is customized for your specific desktop display text size (DPI), your specific mouse pointer speed slider setting, your specific refresh rate and has any in-game pointer scaling/sensitivity factor you want (see note).

 Fix Builder can create a fix that emulates Windows 2000 or Windows 98/95 acceleration.

 For older games that turn acceleration on, it gives the same response as position 6/11 does

 Exactly 1-to-1 means no discarded or delayed mouse input while game playing.

 Other Registry fixes need the pointer speed slider set to 6/11 (middle) to get exactly 1-to-1 in-game mouse to pointer response, but this script can create a registry fix that gives exact 1-to-1 in-game response for non-6/11 settings.

 Other registry fixes only provide files for some pre-defined display DPI values: 100%, 125%..., but this script can create a fix for any DPI setting.